Read about our programs and activities in our summer newsletter! NAMI_Cape_Ann_2018_Summer_Newsletter

 The program is free, but you need to preregister.

 NAMI Family-to-Family is a free, evidence-based 12-week educational course for families, partners, and friends of individuals with serious mental health challenges – taught by NAMI-trained family member volunteers – providing resources, insights, coping skills, and genuine support.

 To sign up and get more information, send an email to email@example.com, by regular mail to NAMI Cape Ann, 43 Gloucester Avenue, Gloucester, MA 01930, or by leaving a voicemail message on our office telephone 978-281-1557.

-Announcing the new 2018 North Shore/Cape Ann Community Resource Manual.
-This manual, published June 21, 2018, is a collaborative effort between Pathways for Children, the Children’s Law Center of MA, and the Youth at Risk program.
+The 2018 North Shore/Cape Ann Community Resource Manual, published June 21, 2018, is a collaborative effort between Pathways for Children, the Children’s Law Center of MA, and the Youth at Risk program.